 Alternately, from Cinnamon Pass, there is an old mining road that heads off to the north and passes the same pond mentioned before on it's west side.
 At about 12,700 ft., you can veer off the old track onto a fainter track that heads off to the right and up the tundra.
 This track will also intersect the route above near Wood's east ridge at 13,000 ft.

-UN13,688B (South Gravel Mtn.) is the second peak of a three-summit sequence that also includes a soft-rank summit as well.
+UN13,702 (South Gravel Mtn., previously measured at 13,688) is the second peak of a three-summit sequence that also includes a soft-rank summit as well.
 One-way mileage and elevation gain are measured from the summit of Wood Mountain.
 Round-trip mileage and elevation gain assume completion of the circuit.
 The route description described below is basically that proposed in G&M and followed by us.

-UN13,708 is a "soft-rank" summit that is passed while completing the sequence of Wood Mtn., UN13,688B (South Gravel) and UN13,722 (Animas Forks Mtn).
+UN13,708 is an unranked (previously soft-rank) summit that is passed while completing the sequence of Wood Mtn., UN13,702 (South Gravel) and UN13,740 (Animas Forks Mtn).
 Since this summit comes so close to qualifying as a ranked 13er, and since it lies along the connecting ridge route, it makes little sense to bypass it.
-One way mileage and elevation gain to UN13,708 are measured from the summit of UN13,688B.
+One way mileage and elevation gain to UN13,708 are measured from the summit of UN13,702.
 Round-trip mileage and elevation gain figures assume completion of the entire sequence.